 - Short lived accounts – this indicates you might be a risk for breaking the loan early.

 - Number of defaults – lots of defaults means you’re not very good at managing your money.

 - A short credit history – this makes you an unknown quantity, lenders prefer to have lots of information on you.

-You can check your credit score by going to the three credit report agencies in New Zealand: Vera Advantage, Dun and Bradstreet, and Centrix.
+You can check your credit score by going to the three credit report agencies in New Zealand: Equifax, Dun and Bradstreet, and Centrix.
 You are entitled to a free copy of your credit report, so if you’re ordering it off the agency’s website make sure to choose the free option.

 Increasing your credit score

 If you find your credit score isn’t what you would like it to be, you can take steps to improve it.

 - Pay your bills – make sure that you always get your bills paid on time.
 Set up automatic payments or create reminders for yourself.

 - Pay down your debts – work on owing less money in general; pay off credit cards and personal loans, and don’t open any new accounts.